Roads - obstructions

 Please tell us if you are planning any works in the highway.

 You will need a licence if you wish to place scaffolding on the road, pavement or verge outside your house, or if the scaffolding is likely to overhang the highway.
 Check that your contractor has this licence before the scaffolding is in place.
-You can get more information on the Scaffolding/Hoardings web page.
+You can get more information on our Scaffolding/hoardings page.

 We can serve a notice on the owners of trees and vegetation which overhang the highway requiring them to be cut back to provide the necessary clearance.
 Unless there is a traffic order in force limiting the size or height of vehicles that can use a particular road, there must be a vertical clearance of 17 feet (5.20m) for vehicles which use the highway to gain access.
 Pavements should have a vertical clearance of 2.1 metres.
-You can get more information on the Trees web page.
+You can get more information on our Tree management page.

 It is an offence under the Highway Act to deposit mud/debris on the road.
 Where the offender can be identified they can be prosecuted by either the police or us as the Highway Authority.